 Gather Evidence that Proves You Didn’t Commit Domestic Violence

-In every criminal case, you have the right to call witnesses to testify on your behalf, to present your own evidence, to cross examine the State’s witnesses and to evaluate the State’s evidence.
-The first step in getting a domestic violence charge reduced or dismissed is to secure your own evidence of what occurred between you and the victim.
+The first step to get a domestic violence charge reduced or dismissed is to secure your own evidence.
+Basically, you need proof of what occurred between you and the victim.

 Be proactive.
 Make your own written record of what occurred as soon as you can after police are called.
 Your memory of the events will be clearer and this will preserve your recollection of events if your case needs to go to trial.

 Hire A Domestic Violence Defense Lawyer

 From our other articles, you can see that a charge of domestic violence carries serious consequences including jail time, significant fines, attendance at classes and could result in the loss of custody of your children, divorce, restraining orders and the loss of your right to carry firearms.

-Hiring an experienced domestic violence defense lawyer will protect your rights because your lawyer will know the judges handling domestic violence cases.
+An experienced domestic violence defense lawyer will protect your rights because your lawyer will know the judges handling domestic violence cases.
 This insider information will allow you to properly prepare for your judge’s preferences at trial and present the best possible case to have your charges dismissed or reduced.

 As with many services in life, you get what you pay for.
 The name of the game is not finding the cheapest lawyer, but finding the one that will win.

 Get Released From Custody As Soon As Possible

 It is critical that you are not sitting in jail while your domestic violence charges are hanging over your head.

 They will see you as someone who cant follow the rules and will make the chances of having your domestic violence charges reduced or dismissed slim.

 Come To ALL Of Your Court Dates And Dress Appropriately